wongjai/CryptoAutotrader/README.md

 ### Docker

-Untested, but flawless deployment is probable.
+Untested!
 The [.Dockerfile](.Dockerfile) is shipped with essential commands.

 ## License